What’s it like, being a Muslim in a Non-Muslim majority country? Is it hard?

 My life serves as an example of the practice of Islam within the American cultural construct.
 I believe it is important for Americans to know that a familiar, American girl-next-door can also be a devout Muslim.

-Through this survey I was able to test whether or not other Muslims living in Non-Muslim majority countries feel as I do.
+Through this survey I was able to test if other Muslims living in Non-Muslim majority countries feel as I do.

 The results were very intriguing and enlightening.
 Through these results we can better understand the benefits and challenges of living amongst non-Muslims and gauge the effects on one’s Islam.